libreobjet/open-guide/economics.md

 But a more traditional way for a designer to earn money is to directly sell his creations.
 He will then be at the same time designing the object, building it and delivering it to the buyer.

+Ok my design is under free open source license, that means every one can sell my work or making money with?
+Don't be afraid, you can do the same if you want with another opensource project.
+If someone make a nice improvement of your design, he should be interested to get some return, money for his work.
+You can also benefit of this by sell it again on your side.
+**illustration BD**

 But pattents are very expensive and the copy is always done anyway...* **maybe in the intro ? yes, see motivation section**